Grombali/cybercrime-data-analysis/README.md

-# cybercrime-data-analysis
+# Cybercrime Data Analysis

-Analysis of public cyber incident data to identify trends, sectors at risk, and cyber risk signals.
+This project analyzes public cyber incident data to identify trends, targeted sectors, and potential cyber risk signals.
+The goal is to apply data analysis and computer science methods to better understand cybercrime patterns.
+Status: In progress.